Josef Kammhuber: Postwar

-After Germany's capitulation in May 1945, Kammhuber was held by the United States, but he was released in April 1948 without charges being brought against him.
+After Germany's capitulation in May 1945, Kammhuber was held by the United States, but was released in April 1948 without charges being brought against him.
 He wrote a series of monographs for the US Department of Defense on the conduct of the German defenses against the RAF and USAAF.
 These were later collected into book form (listed under References).
 In 1953 he published a definitive work on what he learned during the war as Problems in the Conduct of a Day and Night Defensive Air War.
 He later spent time in Argentina, helping to train the air force under Juan Perón..

 Josef Kammhuber returned to Germany and joined the German Air Force while it was being formed.
 He was promoted to Inspekteur der Luftwaffe, serving in that role between 1956 and 1962.
 Following the 1961 F-84 Thunderstreak incident, when two West German Republic F-84F Thunderstreaks strayed into East German airspace and flew to West Berlin, Kammhuber and his superior, the West German Minister of Defence, Franz-Josef Strauß, relieved Oberstleutnant Siegfried Barth, commander of the pilots' unit, of his command.
 After protests, three official investigations and a formal complaint by Barth against Strauß, the former was reinstated in his position.
 Kammhuber was the only inspector of a branch of the German Armed Forces to achieve the rank of (full) General in this office, although actually designated as a Lieutenant General, because of his services to the development of the post-war Air Force.
 He retired shortly after the crash of a Starfighter formation on 19 June 1962 near Nörvenich.

 Kammhuber died on January 25, 1986, aged 89 in Munich and is buried there.